dzf0023/dzf0023.github.io/_publications/TELeR.md

 date: 2023-10
 venue: 'EMNLP 2023'

-title: "Paper Title Number 2"
+title: "Paper Title Number 2 this is another test "
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
 excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'